ottlinger/hornherzogen/README.md

 Pet project to manage seminar registration for Herzogenhorn ... started in January 2017.
 Proved to be useful in 2017 :-) Ready to be used for any consecutive year.
+At the moment there seem to be some problem with recent PHP versions.

 ## Project Status